TUM-Dev/VMP/Deployment/README.md

 Obtain the `rootfsbuilder` tool by building it from source.
 More information about the tool and the build process can be found in the projects README.

+Change the default password of the root and vmp user in `payload/root/post-install.sh`.
 After that, run the following command to build the root filesystem:

 ```bash